diegodesouza/diegodesouza.github.io/_posts/2015-03-02-reduce-vs-each-post.markdown

 # Simplicity

-When iterating through an array, if you don’t want a return value from the operations, use ```each```; and if you’re looking for a return value, use the iterator method that delivers the type of value you want returned.
+When iterating through an array, if you don’t want a return a value from the operations, use ```each```; and if you’re looking for a return value, use the iterator method that delivers the type of value you want returned.
 So if you want to take a collection and return a subset of that collection based on some criteria, use ```select```.